cnsb-boston/Omics_Notebook/readme.md

   -v ~/Omics_Notebook:/home:rw \
   bblum/omics_notebook Rscript /home/src/Pipeline.R "/PATH/TO/OMICS NOTEBOOK" "/PATH/TO/DATA ANALYSIS DIR"
 ```
+The Analaysis Directory is the directory where the Parameters.R, Annotation, and Data files are and where the output will be saved.
+Remember, files are relative to the docker container and the third line mounts the local Omics_Notebook diectory to the home folder in the container.

 This may look like:
 ```
 docker run -it --rm \